-Knowing how your campaign stacks up against the average Amazon Seller can guide PPC campaign performance and provide a unique advantage over competitors.
+Knowing how your campaign stacks up against the average Amazon Seller can guide PPC campaign performance to the next level and provide a unique advantage over competitors.

 Who is the Average Amazon Seller?

 While there are over five million Amazon Sellers worldwide, in the USA, only 140,000 sellers are doing more than $100,000 in sales.
-This means when you look at data for things like “cost per day” and “sales per day” understand that it trends downward as more users enter our system.
+When you look at data for things like “cost per day” and “sales per day,” understand that it trends downward as more users enter our system.

 Here’s an overview of the typical seller’s daily stats:

-Note: The month-over-month trend in all of our metrics are largely influenced by the pool size (total number of users).
+Note: The month-over-month trend in all of our metrics are largely influenced by the pool size, or total number of users.
 Since there are many more smaller sellers than larger sellers, as Ad Badger grows its user base, this number will reflect the average of all users on our platform.